Background pattern

 Propecia contains the active ingredient finasteride.

-Propecia is used for the treatment of male pattern hair loss (also known as androgenetic alopecia) in males aged 18 to 41 years.
-If after reading this leaflet, you have any questions about male pattern hair loss, consult your doctor.
+Propecia is used to treat male pattern hair loss (also known as androgenetic alopecia) in men aged 18 to 41 years.
+If, after reading this package leaflet, you have any questions about male pattern hair loss, consult your doctor.

-Male pattern hair loss is a common disorder believed to be caused by a combination of genetic factors and a particular hormone, called dihydrotestosterone (DHT).
+Male pattern hair loss is a common disorder that is thought to be caused by a combination of genetic factors and a particular hormone, called dihydrotestosterone (DHT).
 DHT contributes to shortening the hair growth phase and making the hair thinner.

-2. What you need to know before starting to take Propecia
+2. What you need to know before taking Propecia

 Do not take Propecia

-• If you are a woman (because this medication is for men, see Pregnancy section).
+• if you are a woman (because this medication is for men, see section Pregnancy).
 Clinical trials have shown that Propecia is not effective in women with hair loss.

-• If you are allergic to the active ingredient (finasteride) or to any of the other components of this medication (listed in section 6).
+• if you are allergic to the active ingredient (finasteride) or to any of the other ingredients of this medication (listed in section 6).

 Warnings and precautions